QualCoder-Org/qualcoder-org.github.io/docs/using.md

 These are records that I have found on the internet, or that authors have informed me about.
 Studies, reports, abstracts, conference proceeding, datasets are listed from newest to oldest :

+414 **Navigating the Educational Shift: An In-Depth Analysis of the Intersection of Male Enrollments and Program of Study.** K S Minnocci, Thesis.
+Fairfield University.
+2026

 413 Wijesundarage, Muditha. **Empowering Globally Competent Professionals through Virtual Work-Integrated Learning.** University of Prince Edward Island, 2026, <https://islandscholar.ca/islandora/object/18413>

 412 Rana.
 (2026). **Trans pregnancies in India: decolonial, anti‑caste feminist frameworks and transformative horizons.** International Journal of Transgender Health, 1–18. https://doi.org/10.1080/26895269.2026.2658250